 Would you consider yourself a leader?
 Why or why not?

-define a leader, but I feel like I am one.
+I would consider myself a leader.
+Obviously there are many ways todefine a leader, but I feel like I am one.
 If anyone, my closest

 friends to new students I'm just meeting, need help/advice I'm more